-Since most of the Group's sales are in US dollar, the Group's gross profit is exposed to the changes in exchange rates of the US dollar in relation to the NIS and to the Chinese currency with regards to labor costs and costs of raw materials.
+Since most of the Group's sales are in U.S. dollar, the Group's gross profit is exposed to the changes in exchange rates of the U.S. dollar in relation to the NIS and GBP, with regards to local labor costs and other operating costs, and in relation to the Chinese currency, with regards to costs of raw materials.
 The Company uses derivatives, from time to time, as a tool for economic hedging, especially in order to hedge labor costs and other costs paid in NIS.